TFTWPhoenix/Ion-Lang/README.md

 # Ion-Lang
-The Ion Programming Language
+The Ion Programming Language.

-Simple and Powerful
+Simple and Powerful!

 ### Goals of Ion
 Ion aims to be a granular language for those who need it.
 It will have functions like `prc <path>` to start a process.
 But it will also have "comfort features."
 And features for people who prefer letting the language handle things.